setrar/Business/FinancialStatements/README.md

 $$

 Using percentage points for these calculations allows businesses and analysts to gauge the efficiency of a company's management in generating profit from sales.
 It also facilitates comparisons over different periods or among different companies, providing insights into the operational and financial health of a business.

+Liquidity ratios are critical financial metrics used to determine a company's ability to meet its short-term debt obligations using its current or most liquid assets.
+They provide insight into the financial health of a business, particularly its short-term stability.
+Here are the formulas for the most commonly used liquidity ratios:

+### 1. **Current Ratio**

+The **Current Ratio** measures a company's ability to cover its short-term liabilities with its short-term assets.
+It is calculated as:

+$$
+\text{Current Ratio} = \frac{\text{Current Assets}}{\text{Current Liabilities}}
+$$

+- **Current Assets** include cash, marketable securities, accounts receivable, inventory, and other assets that are expected to be liquidated or turned into cash in less than one year.
+- **Current Liabilities** are obligations the company expects to pay within the coming year.

+### 2. **Quick Ratio** (also known as the **Acid-Test Ratio**)

+The **Quick Ratio** is a more stringent test of liquidity compared to the current ratio.
+It excludes inventory and other less liquid current assets as part of the available assets to cover current liabilities.
+It is calculated as:

+$$
+\text{Quick Ratio} = \frac{\text{Current Assets} - \text{Inventories} - \text{Prepaid Expenses}}{\text{Current Liabilities}}
+$$

+or

+$$
+\text{Quick Ratio} = \frac{\text{Cash and Cash Equivalents} + \text{Marketable Securities} + \text{Accounts Receivable}}{\text{Current Liabilities}}
+$$

+This ratio focuses on the most liquid assets, those that can be quickly converted to cash.

+### 3. **Cash Ratio**

+The **Cash Ratio** is an even more conservative measure of a company's liquidity, examining only cash and cash equivalents relative to current liabilities.
+It is calculated as:

+$$
+\text{Cash Ratio} = \frac{\text{Cash and Cash Equivalents}}{\text{Current Liabilities}}
+$$

+This ratio measures the ability of a company to immediately pay off its current liabilities with cash or assets that are cash-like in their liquidity.

+### Practical Importance

+- **Risk Assessment**: These ratios are used by creditors and investors to assess the risk level of a company, particularly its ability to pay off short-term debts.
+- **Operational Efficiency**: A high liquidity ratio might indicate good short-term financial health, but it can also suggest an inefficient use of assets.
+Conversely, a very low liquidity ratio might indicate financial distress or poor cash management.

+These liquidity ratios provide essential insights into a company's operational efficiency and financial health, helping stakeholders make informed decisions.
+However, it's crucial to compare these ratios within the context of industry standards and historical company performance for accurate assessment.